stepleton/cameo/aphid/selector/MANUAL.md

   used in scripts alongside the `Name` or `Home` commands, some caution about which Cameo/Aphid the Selector is communicating with.)

-  Load a script from the cache of the key/value store in the Cameo/Aphid device on the current parallel port, then run it.
+  Read a script from the cache of the key/value store in the Cameo/Aphid device on the current parallel port, then run it.
 Scripts are up to 510 bytes long (you don't have to use all that space) followed by a two-byte checksum word (see the [key/value editor](#keyvalue) editor documentation for more information about checksums).

-  In order for the `Load` command to load a script by its two-byte cache key, the script must already be resident in the cache of the Cameo/Aphid's key/value store.
+  In order for the `Read` command to read a script by its two-byte cache key, the script must already be resident in the cache of the Cameo/Aphid's key/value store.
 Any Cameo/Aphid device that has been detected by the `Scan` command is guaranteed to have loaded these key/value store entries into the